 Wear outdoor weatherproof clothing, take along a snack or stop at Boydtown for lunch between 12 noon & 2pm.

-Grab a brochure from the Eden Visitor Information Centre, Eden Killer Whale Museum or the Eden Whale Festival pop-up tent at Snug Cove on the festival Saturday.
+Grab a brochure from the Eden Visitor Information Centre or Eden Killer Whale Museum.